People’s Church is Standing on the Side of Love

 Ongoing Social Justice

-Consistent with the UU Principles of respect for the interdependent web of all existence and the pursuit of justice, equity, and compassion in human relations, the EAAT raises awareness, facilitates discussion, and implements programs dealing with environmental justice and eco-friendly practices.
+Consistent with the UU Principles of respect for the interdependent web of all existence and the pursuit of justice, equity, and compassion in human relations, the Green Team raises awareness & funding, facilitates discussion, and implements programs dealing with environmental justice and eco-friendly practices.

 Split the Plate Offerings: